Finding good employees is every plumbing business owner’s biggest challenge.

 Now, to really put things into perspective, the UK has a population of over 66 million.
 Not only is there a shortage of plumbers in general, but the number of female plumbers is even smaller in the grand scheme of things.

-Looking at it from this perspective, it’s no wonder your Indeed job ad didn’t get that many applications from women.
+Looking at it now, it’s no wonder your Indeed job ad didn’t get that many applications from women.

 All in all, the skilled trades offer a career path that many would be right to envy: high wages, no student loans, flexible work/life balance, not being chained to a desk all day, etc. And still, very few women apply for training.